rogmabi/FGallery-iPhone/README.markdown

+# Important update coming soon

+I am currently working on this project to heavily optimize it and offer some more flexibility and ease of use.

+I suggest that you wait for this update before you clone or fork this project

 # FGallery - A Photo Gallery for iOS
 ## Overview
 FGallery is a photo gallery viewer developed for iPhone applications.
 FGallery implements a delegate style design pattern similar to how UITableViewDelegates work.
 You may load images from either the local application bundle, or from the network.